 Amanda believes greatly in the connection between mental and physical health, and finds this model of integrated care within the OBGYN office to be ideal for patients to improve their overall health and well-being.

-Dawn has been employed at Morris Hospital as a Behavioral Healthcare Manager since July 2020.
+Dawn has been employed at Morris Hospital as a Behavioral Care Coordinator since July 2020.
 She earned her master’s degree from Loyola University Chicago and her bachelor’s degree from Northeastern Illinois University in Chicago.
 She has been counseling adults for more than 16 years.

 Dawn believes in the collaborative care model as it provides patients an opportunity to receive care for mental health symptoms in a primary care setting; therefore, breaking down barriers to treatment and providing patients an opportunity to improve their lives by treating all aspects of their health.

-Sheryl Janz is a License Clinical Professional Counselor who serves as the care manager for the Minooka Healthcare Center at the Morris Hospital Ridge Road Campus.
+Sheryl Janz is a Licensed Clinical Professional Counselor who serves as the Behavioral Care Coordinator for the Minooka Healthcare Center at the Morris Hospital Ridge Road Campus.

-Sheryl has been employed at Morris Hospital as a Behavioral Healthcare Manager since May 2019.
+Sheryl has been employed at Morris Hospital as a Behavioral Care Coordinator since May 2019.
 She has a master’s degree and bachelor’s degree from Lewis University in Romeoville and has been counseling adults and adolescents for more than 20 years.

 Sheryl is passionate about Collaborative Care Counseling and finds the comprehensive, short-term model to be very effective in providing integrated care and improving clinical outcomes for patients.

-Kristine Smith is a License Clinical Social Worker who serves as the care manager for the Gardner Healthcare Center.
+Mike is a Social Worker who serves as the behavioral health care manager at Gardner Healthcare Center and Channahon Healthcare Center.

-The Psychiatric Consultant is an expert consultant to the PCP and the CM.
+The Psychiatric Consultant is an expert consultant to the PCP and the Behavioral Care Coordinator.
 The team psychiatrist is available to advise your care team about diagnostic questions or treatment options, especially if you don’t improve with your initial treatment.
-The CM meets and consults regularly with the Psychiatric Consultant to talk about the progress of patients in the program and to think about treatment options.
+The Behavioral Care Coordinator meets and consults regularly with the Psychiatric Consultant to talk about the progress of patients in the program and to think about treatment options.

 Dr. Jennifer Thomas is a board-certified family physician with Morris Hospital & Healthcare Centers.
 She serves as the Medical Director of the Morris Hospital Integrated Behavioral Health program.